nushell/nushell.github.io/commands/docs/str_pascal-case.md

 title: str pascal-case
 categories: |
   strings
-version: 0.76.0
+version: 0.77.0
 strings: |
-  Convert a string to PascalCase
+  Convert a string to PascalCase.
 usage: |
-  Convert a string to PascalCase
+  Convert a string to PascalCase.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings